philowe94/levernote/README.md

 ## Deployment

 Initialize the database with `rails db:reset`.
-You must be running PostgreSQL.
+You must be running PostgreSQL (sudo service postgresql start).

 Start the server with `rails s`